MTechZilla/style-guide/frontend/README.md

 -   Short keys documentation
     -   Format document CTRL + SHIFT + I
     -   Organize imports CTRL + SHIFT + O

+## Web Vitals:

+What is Web Vitals? ["Web Vitals is an initiative by Google to provide unified guidance for quality signals that are essential to delivering a great user experience on the web." ](https://www.google.com)

+Rules for web vitals:

+    * First time load: 2s
+    * Largest content full paint: 1s
+    * First Input Delay: NA
+    * Cumulative layout shift: NA

+For checking web scores use lighthouse on the google chrome browser

 ## Responsive Breakpoints: